rjjrbatarao/XLink/README.md

 - no cleanup process yet, client accumulation could make esp32 to stop accepting new customers need to be in next release TODO
 - no autopause, ongoing idle-timeout introduced on the settings and still under development TODO
 - no admin panel yet we need our non technical user to configure this with friendly UI!!!
 TODO
-- xlink stopped working? the IP esp32 and the ap should be made static TODO howto
+- xlink stopped working due to wrong ip? the IP esp32 and the ap should be made static TODO howto